Decade

 The first post in this book review is here.
 Links to the posts on all subsequent chapters can be found at the end of that post.

 Readers, we’re nearly there; we made it to the last post on this book.
-I noticed a few weeks ago that the first post I published on this book was on the 17th Feb 2019, and since then I’ve secretly hoped to be able to get finished by what’s about to be the seventh anniversary of that date… and here we are with the end in site.
+I noticed a few weeks ago that the first post I published on this book was on the 17th Feb 2019, and since then I’ve secretly hoped to be able to get finished by what’s about to be the seventh anniversary of that date… and here we are with the end in sight.
 The realisation that I’ve spent seven years on this has indeed made me question some of my life choices (especially when I also realised that this means I’ve spent even longer on Walking Disaster), but, nope, I like taking this sort of stuff apart and I have, at least on this subject, no regrets.
 But I’ll still be glad to tick this one off my list and move on.

 So!
 Home stretch.
 Four more questions from Price’s list, four more from my list, and we’re done.
 Let’s get going.